Audacity 3.2.0

 std::pair< int, int > ExpandRegion (double t0, double tlen, double *pLeftVal, double *pRightVal)

-void RemoveUnneededPoints (size_t startAt, bool rightward, bool testNeighbors=true)
+void RemoveUnneededPoints (size_t startAt, bool rightward, bool testNeighbors=true) noexcept

-double GetValueRelative (double t, bool leftLimit=false) const
+double GetValueRelative (double t, bool leftLimit=false) const noexcept

-void GetValuesRelative (double *buffer, int len, double t0, double tstep, bool leftLimit=false) const
+void GetValuesRelative (double *buffer, int len, double t0, double tstep, bool leftLimit=false) const noexcept

 int NumberOfPointsAfter (double t) const